Documentary note style

 inclusive page numbers.

-Use of doi
+Use of DOI

-Chapter in edited book
+Reference to chapter in edited book

 Format for footnote / endnote